pretix/pretix-docs/docs/tutorial/event.md

  - customize the design of your ticket shop
  - set up tax rules

-This includes all the necessary steps for creating your event and setting up your ticket shop so that we can add products to it in the next article of this tutorial.
+This includes all the necessary steps for creating an event and setting up the ticket shop so that we can add products to it in the next article of this tutorial.

 ## Event creation